Vermont in October: Where to Go, What to Do, and When to Visit

 Read Next: 18 Delightful Things to Do in Stowe, Vermont

-Burlington, Vermont, is about 45 minutes west of Stowe and another must-visit stop on your fall foliage road trip through Vermont.
+Burlington, Vermont’s largest city, is about 45 minutes west of Stowe and another must-visit stop on your fall foliage road trip through Vermont.
+If you’re flying into BTV, you can explore Burlington on day 1 and Stowe/Waterbury on day 2/4.

 Ride the Burlington Bike Path, also called the Burlington Greenway, for beautiful lake and mountain views and incredible sunsets.
 The paved trail hugs the water for most of its eight miles, connecting riders to several lovely parks and beaches.
 Start at the south end of Oakledge Park and work your way to North Beach or the mouth of the Winooski River.

 If you don’t have your own bike, you can easily rent one from Local Motion, which is located right on the bike path on the Burlington Waterfront.
-They rent traditional bikes, tandem bikes, electric bikes, and bikes for kids.
+They rent traditional bikes, tandem bikes, electric bikes, and kids’ bikes.

 Read Next: The Best Things to Do in Burlington this Summer